Rotator Cuff Conditions And Impingement

 What is rotator cuff impingement?

 Talk to the Shoulder Experts

 The rotator cuff is a set of four muscles and tendons that help to control your arm in space.
 They are particularly important to shoulder strength and stability when the arm is above the head or away from the body.
-In some cases, there is a small bone spur that contacts the rotator cuff when the arm is lifted, causing pain known as impingement and abrasion of the tendon tissue.
-There is a spectrum of disease within the rotator cuff, from tendonitis (inflammation of the tendon) to partial tearing (fraying of the tendon) to full tearing (failure of the tendon fibers).
+In some cases, there is a small bone spur that touches the rotator cuff when the arm is lifted, causing pain known as impingement and abrasion of the tendon tissue.
+There is a spectrum of conditions that can occur within the rotator cuff, from tendonitis (inflammation of the tendon) to partial tearing (fraying of the tendon) to full tearing (failure of the tendon fibers).